 The relationship sees its fair share of ups and downs but the couple’s way of handling them becomes much more efficient and healthier.
 They are willing to communicate and resolve conflicts through transparency and honesty.
 Harmony presides over everyday functioning and both individuals experience growth and fulfillment.

 A reader from Cincinnati wrote, “My girl and I hit it off immediately.
 The first few months were great but we hit a few rough patches along the way.
 It’s taken us a while to get to a committed place but we couldn’t be more grateful.
 They say that the stages of a relationship for a man are difficult to go through but love is worth every inch of the effort.”
 And we second this wholeheartedly.
+However, the same holds for stages of a relationship for a woman.

 What could be the tips for this one, you ask?
 Well, this is the most important of all emotional stages of a new relationship.
 We don’t want you to face any trouble in this area.
 Take a peek at our two cents: